One of my random cooking goals for 2017 is to learn more about cooking with dried chile peppers. ?

 - Add the remaining 1 tablespoon oil to the stockpot.
 Add the diced onion, and saute for 4-5 minutes until softened, stirring occasionally.
 Stir in the garlic, then saute for 1-2 minutes more until fragrant, stirring occasionally.

-- Add in the chicken stock, hominy, bay leaves, cumin, oregano, cooked pork, and the chile mixture.
+- Add in the 6 cups chicken stock, hominy, bay leaves, cumin, oregano, cooked pork, and the chile mixture.
 (I recommend stirring in 2/3 of the chile mixture to begin, then taste the soup and add the rest of the chile mixture if you’d like).
 Stir to combine.
 Continue cooking until the soup reaches a simmer.
 Then reduce heat to medium-low so that the soup is just barely simmering, cover partially, and cook for 1.5 to 2 hours, or until the pork is tender and shreds easily.

 - Once the pork is tender, use some tongs to transfer it onto a cutting board.
 Then shred it into bite-sized pieces using two forks.
 Return the pork to the soup and stir to combine.
+Also, if you’d like a thinner broth, add in an extra cup or two of chicken stock to thin it out.

 - Taste, and season generously with salt and pepper if needed.
 (Heads up — I used nearly a tablespoon of salt, but go with whatever tastes good to you.
 The brand of your chicken stock will also make a difference here.)